Published on October 14, 2021

 You may also find that a few schools require a third form specific to the institution to supplement the information provided on the FAFSA and/or CSS.
 The school’s financial aid website will usually let you know if this is required.

-Since athletic scholarships are offered to athletes directly from the school, you don’t necessarily need to fill out a FAFSA to receive them.
-Some schools do require a student who is receiving a scholarship to fill out their FAFSA, so it’s always best to check with your potential future coach or the school’s financial aid department if you know that you’re being scouted.
+Since athletic scholarships are offered to athletes directly from the school, you don’t necessarily need to fill out a FAFSA to receive one but some schools require students who are receiving a scholarship to fill it out.
+It’s always best to check with your future coach or the school’s Financial Aid Department to confirm their policy.

-Also, filling out the FAFSA may work to your advantage since you may qualify for more financial aid than you thought.
-Even if you have a full athletic scholarship, it only covers the cost of tuition, some fees, room, board and your books.
-You’ll still have to pay for your student fees, parking, snacks and late fees.
+Filling out the FAFSA may also work to your advantage since you may qualify for more financial aid than you thought.
+Even if you have a full athletic scholarship, it only covers the cost of tuition, some fees, room, board, and your books.
+You’ll still have to pay for your student fees, parking, snacks, and late fees.

 You can combine athletic scholarships and financial aid, but it’s important to know how the two items can affect one another and how NCAA regulations can affect this process for both the individual and the program.
 The specific regulations and policies around athletic scholarship and financial aid combinations can vary based on the division and the school, so it will helpful to speak with the Compliance Office or Director of Financial Aid at the schools you are applying to in order to be aware of how everything works and how it might apply to your situation in recruiting.